mindee/mindee-api-php/docs/french_healthcard_v1.md

 * **rawValue** (`string`): the value of the string as it appears on the document.

 # Attributes
-The following fields are extracted for Carte Vitale V1:
+The following fields are extracted for Health Card V1:

 ## Given Name(s)
-**givenNames** : The given name(s) of the card holder.
+**givenNames** : The given names of the card holder.

 ```php
 foreach ($result->document->inference->prediction->givenNames as $givenNamesElem)